tomkerkhove/promitor/docs/configuration/v1.x/runtime.md

     isEnabled: false # Optional.
 Default: false
 ```

+_Note: All telemetry is emitted as verbose so you have to make sure `telemetry` is configured correctly._

 ## Overriding configuration with environment variables

 In certain scenarios you'd like to override what was configured in the runtime YAML.